Dominica’s Terrain

 Sustaining Dominica’s Unique Terrain

 Dominica’s rugged, mountainous terrain, marked by volcanic peaks, waterfalls, rivers, and coastal cliffs, provides a spectacular natural setting that appeals to eco-tourists and adventure seekers alike.
 Its landscapes are complemented by unique microclimates that sustain rich biodiversity, making Dominica one of the most ecologically diverse islands in the Caribbean.
-The island’s commitment to conservation and sustainable tourism ensures that its natural beauty remains protected, allowing future generations to enjoy Dominica’s pristine landscapes and distinctive ecosystems.
+The island’s commitment to conservation and sustainable tourism ensures its natural beauty remains protected, allowing future generations to enjoy Dominica’s pristine landscapes and distinctive ecosystems.